 Not all contact center software providers offer comparable features, functionality, or pricing.
 There are numerous differences among vendors.

-In this guide, we’ll discuss the best CCaaS providers on the market today and some of their standout features.
+This guide discusses the best CCaaS providers today and some of their standout features.
 We’ll also share our checklist of ways to narrow your search effectively.

 Every CCaaS provider has pros and cons.
 Compare the leading software solutions on the market, and choose the most suitable one for your business.